1. What are they and what are they used for?

 3. Select Users account_circle .

-4. Search the user by first and last name.
+4. Search for the user by first and last name.

 Repeat this process for each user you want to add to the mailbox.